lucidrains/gateloop-transformer/README.md

 Update: A transformer run with regular attention + data dependent xpos relative positions did not converge at all.
 Also, gate loop's associative scan also is not able to train on even sequence lengths of 128.
 I'm not sure if it can be done without a specialized CUDA kernel, much like autoregressive linear attention (RWKV and the like)

+Update 2: Got a smaller GateLoop transformer (gate loop dimensions of 128) to run on sequence length of 256.
+It is converging very well with a quick eyeball.
+Will run some more rigorous experiments tomorrow.

 ## Install

 ```bash